-When Mohamed Morsi, Egypt’s first freely elected president, was overthrown on July the 3rd, Rabaa al-Adawiya mosque became the centre of a sit-in staged by the Islamist supporters demanding his reinstatement.
-The surrounding streets were transformed into a brick-barricaded tent city housing tens of thousands of men, women and children.
+When Mohamed Morsi, Egypt’s first freely elected president, was overthrown on July 3, Rabaa al-Adawiya mosque became the center of a sit-in staged by the Islamist supporters demanding his reinstatement.
+The surrounding streets were transformed into a brick-barricaded tent city housing tens of thousands of men, women, and children.

 More anti-Morsi protesters demonstrating outside the presidential palace.

-Inside the square, flag waving, face-painted protesters carried placards bearing pictures of al-Sisi and slogans such as, “I authorise you against terrorism.”
+Inside the square, flag waving, face-painted protesters carried placards bearing pictures of al-Sisi and slogans such as “I authorize you against terrorism.”
 Army helicopters circled above, frequently getting so close that the backdraft blasted dust and small stones into the crowds of demonstrators.
 Unfazed, many raised their arms, cheered and embraced the dust storm.

 The exact nature of the “terrorism” being confronted varied depending on who you asked.
 Some accused the Muslim Brotherhood of involvement in attacks on tourists committed over the years, such as the Luxor massacre.
 Another, who introduced himself as Joe and said he planned to join his wife in Birmingham after Ramadan, suggested that Morsi’s followers had let Hezbollah and Hamas fighters into Egypt via tunnels that led from Palestine to Sinai.

 Joe’s brother suddenly interjected.
 He wanted to talk about America and was very upset that the US government had delayed a delivery of F-16s in response to Sisi’s call to the streets.
 “There’s something I want to say,” he spat.
-“Fucking Obama – he stopped supporting us.
+“Fucking Obama—he stopped supporting us.
 He won’t help the military because he wants Morsi back.
-The [June 30th] revolution has ruined their fucking plans for the Middle East.”
+The [June 30] revolution has ruined their fucking plans for the Middle East.”